 Team providing initial liquidity, then removing it after price appreciation.
 Liquidity commitments should be locked or burned.
 LP tokens in team wallets are a liability, not an asset.

-XI.
+XII.
 Pre-Launch Checklist

 Everything to have ready before announcing your launch.